 Christine Videon & Fabio Galati (European Languages and Cultures): Learning from movies with H5P

-H5P is an online tool that allows teachers to create interactive content.
-This article describes how interactive film fragments can be used in H5P to draw students' attention to linguistic and cultural aspects.
+The tool H5P allows teachers to create interactive content.
+This article describes how interactive film fragments can be used to draw students' attention to linguistic and cultural aspects.